shinobi64/lorcana/results/set 10 whispers in the well/20260111_tournament_wizards.md

-# Fancytreasure - Wispers in the Well Set Championship
+# Wizards Well - Wispers in the Well Set Championship

-Set championship time in the Fancytreasure in Biblis.
-Event took place on the first weekend of the year and had a good attendance - in total 24 players showed up, some of them locals and some of them came from a bit more far away.
-The Fancytreasure is the home base of the 7Serpents Lorcana team - so it got as usual a bit "heated" in a positive sense between us from the Illumineers and the 7Serpents.
-We do have a very good relationship between each other with high respect for the playing skills of the others.
-Detail link https://tcg.ravensburgerplay.com/events/301847 with all relevant standings.
+Set championship time in the Wizards Well - with set 10 this is a special one - due to the name of the set being Whispers in the Well.
+As usual the event happend on a Sunday which provided a rather chill experience and with 18 persons we had some ok attendance - especially givent he bad weather conditions which were there.
+The 7 Serpents team showed up in strong force as usual - and from our team side only Andre and myself were present.
+Detail link https://tcg.ravensburgerplay.com/events/265800 with all relevant standings.
 With the amount players participating we're up to five rounds of swiss and a top cut to the best eight.

 ## Wizards Well Set Championship Meta Report